Carlos Mendoza (baseball manager): Managerial career

 On November 13, 2023, Mendoza was named the manager of the New York Mets.
 He signed a three-year contract with a club option for a fourth year.
 On July 12, 2024, Mendoza was ejected from a game against the Colorado Rockies after arguing with home plate umpire Jeremie Rehak following a strike 3 call on Jose Iglesias, his first ejection as a manager.
 He was also ejected on September 27 in a game against the Milwaukee Brewers by umpire Ramon De Jesus for arguing a strike-three call on Francisco Álvarez.

 On September 30, the Mets clinched a playoff spot, making Mendoza the first manager in Mets history to make the postseason in his first season, as a rookie manager.
 After defeating the Milwaukee Brewers in the Wild Card Series and the Philadelphia Phillies in the Division Series, the Mets season ended after a 10–5 loss to the Los Angeles Dodgers in Game 6 of the National League Championship Series.

 On November 11, 2024, Mendoza was named a finalist for NL Manager of the Year for his successful turnaround of the Mets.
-He finished in third place, behind winner Pat Murphy of the Milwaukee Brewers and second place finisher Mike Shildt of the San Diego Padres.
+He finished in third place, behind winner Pat Murphy of the Milwaukee Brewers and second-place finisher Mike Shildt of the San Diego Padres.

-Despite a disappointing 2025 season that ended in an 83–79 record and postseason miss, Mendoza was retained for the 2026 season.
+The Mets had an during the 2025 season and missed the postseason.
+Mendoza received criticism for his handling of the bullpen by former Mets reliever Adam Ottavino.
+There were also reports of problems in the team clubhouse, including between Francisco Lindor and Juan Soto and between Lindor and Jeff McNeil, which Mendoza denied.
+The Mets retained Mendoza for the 2026 season.

+On June 26, 2026, the Mets fired Mendoza after a start to the year and in the midst of a six-game losing streak, including a game where they made six defensive errors.
+The Mets' Senior Vice President for Player Development Andy Green was named as the interim manager.